VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/ios/README.md

 ///...
 ```

 Here the application requests the token from the backend server and the backend server takes it from the [Virgil Dashboard](https://developer.virgilsecurity.com/dashboard/).
 The access token provides authenticated secure access to Virgil Keys Services and is passed with each API call.
-The access token also allows the API to associate the app’s requests with a particulat Virgil Security developer's account.
+The access token also allows the API to associate the app’s requests with a particular Virgil Security developer's account.

 The backend server also sends all requests signed using its own private key.
 The example application will check the signatures of every single response to make sure that a particular response comes from this exact server.
-For [verification the signature](#verification-of-the-backend-server-signature) the application needs correspondent public key:
+For [verification of the signature](#verification-of-the-backend-server-signature) the application needs correspondent public key:

 ###### Swift
 ```